 This is your chance to take a detour off Iceland’s Ring Road to explore the famous Snæfellsjökull National Park.
 You take a right off the main highway and follow a loop out to the end of the peninsula and then back on the south side.
 It is a beautiful drive with a few small harbor towns to stop and enjoy lunch.

 Once you return to Reykjavik, take the afternoon and evening to soak in the last of this amazing place.
 The street art is colorful and everywhere you look.
 If you want to toast to the land of ice and fire, I would suggest knocking back one shot of Brennivín, Iceland’s signature beverage.
-You could also check out some of the great bars in Reykjavik like the Lebowski Bar or the Laundramat Cafe.
+You could also check out some of the great bars in Reykjavik, like the Lebowski Bar or the Laundromat Cafe.

 Check into the same hotel you used the first night or try a different one.